FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Description

-If you ever had issues launching or running software with Wine, then try this script.
-I made it as a replacement for Wine/Proton-tricks.
-It functions similarly to Valve's installscript.vdf.
-Because not every piece of software comes with all the required dependencies, this script installs **every single required dependency**.
-So you can spend more time using the software you want and less time tinkering.
+If you ever had issues with software in Wine, then try this script.
+I made it as an alternative for Wine/Proton-tricks, so you can spend more time using the software you want and less time tinkering.
+The main goal of this project is to provide users with dependencies similar to Valve's installscript.vdf.

-The main goal of this project is to provide users with dependencies that Wine can't ship.
-WMP and Windows system files aren't included here.
-If something still doesn't work after using this script and no Wine version fixes your issues, there's a chance that you're trying to run a half-baked piece of software.

-## Why not use Wine/Proton-tricks?

-Patching prefixes for each program can get really annoying if you have multiple things you need to configure and become a giant time-waster if some patch doesn't work well with a different one.

 ## Contents